 Here are some links from blogging friends of mine that will add more information to your research on growing and caring for tomatoes.
 Hope you enjoy.

-And here is an entire page on tomatoes!
+And The Reid Homestead has an entire page on tomatoes!